 Throughout this process, the data stewards must ensure that the entire enterprise is discovering and consuming data from a centralized catalog.
 For example, while analyzing the holdings of a firm, the risk team should be looking at the same data as the portfolio managers.
 With a catalog that is built on top of a comprehensive data dictionary, different teams can be confident that they are speaking a common language when analyzing and implementing the firm’s data to generate insights.

 It is important to remember that data integration and governance is not a one-way street.
 While examining data, different teams may have different questions as to how it was created.
-Because of this, data transparency, supported by a robust data lineage module, is critical for teams to maintain a level of confidence and accuracy.
+Because of this, a data management platform with data transparency, supported by a robust data lineage module, is critical for teams to maintain a level of confidence and accuracy.